+49 6054 - 91210 | info@wisy.de

 In order to use your rainwater and save valuable drinking water, you need a suitable storage place to store the collected rainwater.
 A simple rainwater barrel is often used for watering the garden with a watering can.

-However, if you need a lot of rainwater for watering the garden or also want to use your rainwater for flushing the toilet, the washing machine or for cleaning in the house, your needs are higher and a larger rainwater tank is required.
-These tanks are also called cisterns and are the heart of any rainwater harvesting system.
+However, if you need a lot of rainwater for watering the garden or also want to use your rainwater for flushing the toilet, for the washing machine or for cleaning the house, you will need a larger rainwater tank.
+These tanks are also known as cisterns and are the centrepiece of any rainwater harvesting system.

 Two functions of your rainwater cistern: storage and cleaning

-In addition to pure storage, the cistern in your garden also fulfils another important function: cleaning the collected rainwater.
+In addition to pure storage, the cistern in your garden fulfils another important function: cleaning the collected rainwater.
 But how exactly does this work?
 When it starts to rain, the rainwater falls onto the collection surface - in most cases your house roof.
-From here, it now runs via the rain gutter into the downpipes, which in turn are connected to the rainwater tank installed underground.
+From here, it runs down the gutter into the downpipes, which in turn are connected to the underground rainwater tank.

-Before the rainwater reaches the cistern, however, coarse debris such as leaves, small stones or branches is removed by a rainwater filter.
+However, before the rainwater reaches the cistern, coarse dirt such as leaves, small stones or branches are removed by a rainwater filter.
 Regardless of how fine your chosen filter is, the smallest dirt particles or pollen will still get into the rainwater tank.
-But don't worry: your cistern will now take care of this.
+This is now taken care of by your cistern.

 Cleaning thanks to sedimentation